brookk16/Nordlander/README.md

 The website conforms with user focused design by adhering to the user requirements, set out in the user experience section.
 A mix of automated and manual testing was conducted on the website:

-1. Initial testing involving: checking all code and validating code using online html and css validators.
+1. Initial testing involving: checking all code, validating code using online html and css validators and running Google chrome audits.

 2. Automated tests were written to test the basic rendering of each of the html templates, when a certain url is requested